Kosinkiewicz/futex/README.md

 # futex library

+Author: Leszek Kosinkiewicz<kosinkiewicz@gmail.com>

-There are mutex and barrier implementation based on kernel linux futex object. futex:Mutex is about 30-60% faster then gcc std::mutex.
+There are mutex and barrier implementation based on kernel linux futex object.
+The futex::Mutex is about 30-60% faster then the gcc std::mutex.

 This is header only libray + UT under google test.
 This library is under the Apache License Version 2.0.